 One way of creating an Instagram account with a consistent appearance is to make use of the built-in Instagram filters that you can apply to an image before you post it.

+Instagram is one of the best photo filter apps for iPhone.
 Sticking to your favorite filters can dramatically change the mood of images and will ensure you maintain consistency in your gallery.

 When you’ve selected an image to post to your Instagram account, tap Next in the top right corner to take you to a range of filters that you can browse through and apply to change the look of your image.